fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-9.md

 Generally speaking, a better approach is to use file system events.
 Instead of polling, we can announce that we’re interested in updates of specific files and provide a callback for when those files *actually do* change.
 Most modern platforms in use provide facilities and APIs like `CreateIoCompletionPort`, `kqueue`, `epoll`, and `inotify`.
-Node.js mostly abstracts these away by providing [`fs.watch`](https://nodejs.org/docs/latest-v18.x/api/fs.html#fswatchfilename-options-listener).
+Node.js mostly abstracts these away by providing [`fs.watch` ↗](https://nodejs.org/docs/latest-v18.x/api/fs.html#fswatchfilename-options-listener).
-File system events usually work great, but there are [lots of caveats](https://nodejs.org/docs/latest-v18.x/api/fs.html#caveats) to using them, and in turn, to using the `fs.watch` API.
+File system events usually work great, but there are [lots of caveats ↗](https://nodejs.org/docs/latest-v18.x/api/fs.html#caveats) to using them, and in turn, to using the `fs.watch` API.
-A watcher needs to be careful to consider [inode watching](https://nodejs.org/docs/latest-v18.x/api/fs.html#inodes), [unavailability on certain file systems](https://nodejs.org/docs/latest-v18.x/api/fs.html#availability) (e.g.networked file systems), whether recursive file watching is available, whether directory renames trigger events, and even file watcher exhaustion!
+A watcher needs to be careful to consider [inode watching ↗](https://nodejs.org/docs/latest-v18.x/api/fs.html#inodes), [unavailability on certain file systems ↗](https://nodejs.org/docs/latest-v18.x/api/fs.html#availability) (e.g.networked file systems), whether recursive file watching is available, whether directory renames trigger events, and even file watcher exhaustion!
 In other words, it’s not quite a free lunch, especially if you’re looking for something cross-platform.

 As a result, our default was to pick the lowest common denominator: polling.